JohnMartin0301/InfraQue/README.md

 A request can only move forward in a sensible order — it cannot jump straight from submitted to finished.
 Each role only sees the next step that actually applies to them, and once a request is marked finished or rejected, that decision is final.
 No request can quietly slip backward or skip a step, which keeps the history trustworthy.

-## What's intentionally left out of this version

-Scope was kept tight on purpose, so the core experience would be solid instead of stretched thin across too many features.
-Left for a future version:

-- Email notifications when something changes
-- File attachments on requests
-- A public API for other systems to connect to
-- A production-grade database — SQLite works great for development but isn't built for heavy concurrent traffic
-- Actual automated provisioning — approving a request tracks that the work needs doing, it doesn't spin up a real server automatically

 ## How this was built

 This project was built using a phase-based development approach, simulating how real software gets built in stages rather than all at once — starting with project setup and authentication, then layering in request handling, role permissions, an admin panel, status tracking, audit logging, and finally a full UI pass.
 Each phase was treated as its own milestone with its own testing and review before moving to the next.